 Being an advisory committee to the Council, one of the roles of the RTF is to provide technical support and analysis on energy efficiency measures.
 Most of this work is directly tied to the Council's power planning efforts.
 The Council's 2021 Power Plan was finalized in early 2022.
-The RTF does not anticipate needing to allocate time in 2023 to support Council work.
-More work is anticipated, however, in 2024.
+The RTF anticipates allocating some time to support Council work in 2024 as Council staff prepare for the midterm of the 2021 Power Plan.

 In addition to supporting power planning analysis, the RTF has often been called upon to conduct technical studies on energy efficiency.
 For the 2020 to 2024 funding cycle, the RTF has allocated funding to support such a study.
 The 2021 Power Plan directed RTF to support the valuation of resiliency and flexibility, which will be used in future planning analysis.
 This work started in 2022.
-The RTF anticipates continuing this work, specifically focused on flexibility and the energy efficiency and demand response interface, in 2023.
-The RTF is also planning a project focused on exploring electric vehicle efficiency with a goal of informing future RTF measure development.
+The RTF anticipates continuing this work, specifically focused on the energy efficiency and demand response interaction for flexibility, in 2024, and allocating the carryover funding and some of the rollover funding of approximately \$120,000 to an additional valuation study.
+Additionally, the RTF anticipates focusing on advancing the resiliency valuation work in 2024, specifically incorporating Council feedback into the Resilience Valuation Tool and determining how to present resilience values for RTF measures.
+An additional \$30,730 in rollover funds has been allocated to support the regional research coordination and Council Plan support as the 9th Power Plan development will begin in 2024.